compute-io/mean/README.md

 $ node ./examples/index.js
 ```

-## Command-line Interface
+## CLI

-The module provides a command-line interface (cli).
+The module provides a command-line interface (CLI).
 To use the module as a general utility, install the module globally

 ``` bash
 $ npm install -g compute-mean